magomimmo/modern-cljs/doc/tutorial-17.md

 ```

 However, as we saw in the
-[Tutorial 15 - It's better to be safe than sorry (Part 2) - ][4], we can
+[Tutorial 15 - It's better to be safe than sorry (Part 2) - ][4], we
-break the `shoppingForm` by just typing in the form a value that's not a
+can break the `shoppingForm` by just typing in the form a value that's
-number, because the `calculate` function is able to deal with
+not a number, because the `calculate` function is able to deal with
 stringified numbers only.

 ![ServerNullPointer][5]

-### Refatoring to inject the form validators
+### Code Refactoring again

 To be able to inject the form validators into the the current
 server-side code, we need to refactor it again.